Link Search Menu Expand Document

 RAG (Retrieval-Augmented Generation)

-combines information retrieval with a language model to generate accurate answers.
+• Combines information retrieval with a language model to generate accurate, relevant, less hallucination, private-secure and up-to-date answers.

-• retrieves relevant data from a knowledge base
+• Retrieves more accurate, contextually appropriate, relevant data from a knowledge base

 RAG Pipeline